si-meone/DiskSpaceInformer/README.md

 e.g. c:\ on a resonably spec'd XP machine with 32gb of space used took 4 mins (the interface hung till it completed)

 - tests
+-
+- Cancel folder sizing needs a bit more investigation , notice CPU stays at 100 % if there is a problem e.g. processing /sys on inux